 Near Kingston in Frontenac County, Ontario — Central Canada

 Location.
-44° 13.832′ N, 76° 27.618′ W. Marker is near Kingston, Ontario, in Frontenac County.
+44° 13.831′ N, 76° 27.641′ W. Marker is near Kingston, Ontario, in Frontenac County.
 Marker can be reached from Provincial Highway 2.
-Marker is located at the Fort Henry National Historic Site of Canada.
 Touch for map.
 Marker is in this post office area: Kingston, Ontario K7K 5G8, Canada.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of Fort Henry (within shouting distance of this marker); Kingston Navy Yard (approx. half a kilometer away); The Stone Frigate (approx. half a kilometer away); Strategic Importance / Importance Stratégique (approx. 0.6 kilometers away); Point Frederick Buildings (approx. 0.7 kilometers away); Sir James Lucas Yeo (approx. 0.7 kilometers away); Commodore’s Residence, 1815 (approx. 0.7 kilometers away); Pro Patria 1812-1814 (approx. 0.8 kilometers away).
+At least 8 other markers are within walking distance of this marker.
+A different marker also named Fort Henry (within shouting distance of this marker); Kingston Navy Yard (approx. half a kilometer away); The Stone Frigate (approx. half a kilometer away); Strategic Importance / Importance Stratégique (approx. half a kilometer away); Point Frederick Buildings (approx. 0.7 kilometers away); Sir James Lucas Yeo (approx. 0.7 kilometers away); Commodore’s Residence, 1815 (approx. 0.7 kilometers away); Point Frederick (approx. 0.8 kilometers away).
 Touch for a list and map of all markers in Kingston.

 Also see . . .
 Fort Henry.
 Additional information, photos and a virtual tour of Fort Henry.

 The present Fort Henry was constructed between 1832 and 1837.
 It was constructed to protect the Lake Ontario end of the Rideau Canal.
 A system of defensive works was planned but cost overruns in the construction of canal limited the fortifications to four Martello towers and the fort.
 (Submitted on January 1, 2011, by Bob (peach) Weber of Dewey, Arizona.)